pavelvasev/38parrots/examples/reachable-set/1-reachable-set.md

 Moreover, provide "autoscale" command to automatically scale vrml data to a given size - because various vrml sets computed at various scales.

-The task was provided by V.S.
+The task was provided by **V.S.
 Patsko and A.A.
-Fedotov from N.N.
-Krasovksii Institue of Mathematics and Mechanics of the Ural's branch of Russian Academy of Sciences, http://sector3.imm.uran.ru/index_eng.html
+Fedotov** from N.N.
+Krasovksii Institute of Mathematics and Mechanics of the Ural's branch of Russian Academy of Sciences, http://sector3.imm.uran.ru/index_eng.html